wal99d/Go/README.md

-# Go
+# HTTP Middleware Written in Go
-My own Golang playground
+Very simple HTTP Middleware written in Go with JWT implmentation